nanexcool/game-off-2013/README.md

 Every room gets bigger with more enemies!

+Rooms CHANGE (nudge, nudge) every time you play!

 Find the red door after you kill all enemies to go further down the rabbit hole!

-WASD to move, arrow keys to fire bullets.
-Space changes all solid tiles into walkable tiles and viceversa!
+WASD to move, ARROW KEYS to fire bullets.
+SPACE BAR changes all solid tiles into walkable tiles and viceversa!
 Keep in mind some enemies can fly!

 ## What I learned